Guitar Tab Versus Standard Music Notation - Which Should You Learn?

 - It's more difficult to find free notation online than free tabs online.

 - Some guitar techniques, such as strumming, aren't easy to show accurately in standard notation.
 A strumming pattern might be very easy to play by feel but can actually have a complex rhythm that would be very difficult to read if written out accurately in notation.
-String bending is another technique that notation wasn't designed for.
+String bending is another technique that standard notation wasn't designed for.

 - Standard notation provides complete musical information, and some guitar-specific fingering suggestions can be added as small numbers next to the notes.
 Fretboard position instructions are shown by Roman numerals above the staff.
 When you become more fluent, you can read and play in real time pieces of music you've never heard before (provided you're physically capable of playing them, of course).